matloff/TidyverseSkeptic/README.md

 > telling me [because of consistency of the user
 > interfaces] you don't need a manual to learn all those?

-Having a common syntax thus does not compensate for this extensive complexity.
+Having a common syntax thus does not compensate for this dizzying complexity.

 By contrast, if the user knows base-R (not difficult), she can handle any situation.
 The old adage applies: "Give a man a fish, and he can eat for a day.
 Teach him how to fish, and he can eat for a lifetime."
+The same is true for **data.table**.

 ### Case Study: the tapply() Function